Do these 20 things and ensure success as a panel chair

 Although you’re the person asking the questions there are opportunities to input with your knowledge, experience and passion too and this is really welcomed by audiences, because they love it when you’ve got intelligent things to say and therefore aren’t just chopped meat with a list of questions to plough through.

-So the following list of 20 things you need to do, based on yonks of successful experience as a panel chair:
+20 things you need to do, based on yonks of successful experience as a panel chair:

 Before the event